 Framework Category EU Taxonomy Activity Corresponding NACE Code Green Buildings 7.7.
-Acquisition and ownership of buildings L68 Mitigation an Energy Perform building is within expressed as of demonstrated by performance of the regional stock bui ailt before 31 December 2020, the building has at least hance Certificate (EPC) class A. As an alternative, the the top 15% of the national or regional building stock operational Primary Energy Demand (PED) and adequate evidence, which at least compares the re relevant asset to the performance of the national or the before 31 December 2020 and at least distinguishes al and non-residential buildings.
+Acquisition and ownership of buildings L68 SC Criteria Alignment Mitigation an Energy Perforn building is within expressed as demonstrated by performance of th regional stock bu uilt before 31 December 2020, the building has at least nance Certificate (EPC) class A. As an alternative, the the top 15% of the national or regional building stock operational Primary Energy Demand (PED) and a dequate evidence, which at least compares the ne relevant asset to the performance of the national or It before 31 December 2020 and at least distinguishes al and non-residential buildings.
 The Framework includes financing of residential buildings built before 2021 with an energy performance certificate (EPC) class A or within the top 15% energy-efficient buildings in Norway.
 Hence, Sustainalytics considers this to be aligned with criterion (1).
 The Framework includes financing of residential buildings built in or after 2021 with an energy performance at least 10% lower than local nearly zero-energy building (NZEB) requirements.81 Sustainalytics considers this to be aligned with the criterion (2).
 Aligned